 The approach to executive compensation is in flux for many companies entering 2021.
 Some organizations fared well or even better than they would have without the crises that included a global pandemic and a push for social and professional equity through social unrest.
 Other industries took big hits.
 As the dust settles, it’s left to the compensation committee to evaluate how managers performed and compensate them accordingly.

-Many corporations set their 2020 compensation plans in February, says Eric Hosken, a partner with Capital Advisory Partners, but by the end of March, the expectations and benchmarks for management in those plans were useless.
+Many corporations set their 2020 compensation plans in February, says Eric Hosken, a partner with Compensation Advisory Partners, but by the end of March, the expectations and benchmarks for management in those plans were useless.